 She loves to go to the mountains in summer and enjoy the fresh air.
 She is interested in the Japanese culture and plans to learn to programme.

-Joanna runs a media literacy program supporting activists and NGOs.
+Magda runs a media literacy program supporting activists and NGOs from CEE.

 Karo takes care of educational components of TechSoup Europe’s projects and capturing their methodologies.
 Passionate about community building.
 She organises our international events – specialised training, cross-sectoral conferences, hackathons, and camps.

 Karo is an experienced civic educator and youth policy expert.
 She has worked with national and EU institutions and NGO platforms in Central Eastern Europe.
 Karo is passionate about civic participation, non-formal learning and civic tech.

 For the last 5 years Maja has been working in various research and evaluation projects (she’s a sociologist) but in recent years she’s been also managing social innovation ventures (e.g. for the last 3 years Maja was also the coordinator for the European Social Innovation Competition organised by the European Commission).

 Outside of work, Maja listens to way too many podcasts, she loves going on smaller and bigger trips around Poland, and as generic as it sounds loves everything Italian.

 Maria takes care of securing consistency in our approach to education and training across all projects in TechSoup Europe.
 Maria helps us strengthen our network in Europe in sharing educational content and deliver valuable trainings to non-profits.

 Maria has a master’s degree in sociology.
 For the last 12 years, she worked for the School for Leaders Foundation where she was a project manager, a trainer and a board member.
 She was responsible for the development, management and supervision of national and international educational programs addressed to social and political leaders.
 She has 10 years of experience in supporting groups as a trainer and educator, working mainly on topics such as social skills, leadership development, community empowerment and youth work.